Skip to main content

 Confirmation

-After the receiving party has finished and placed the purchase order.
-The warehouse needs to confirm it.
 In confirming the purchase order, the warehouse lets the receiving party know that they are going to start to work on the order now and that it cannot be altered anymore.

 To confirm the purchase order, call ConfirmPurchaseOrder: